WoTTsecurity/agent/docs/examples/simple-webapp/README.md

     --cacert "/opt/wott/certs/ca.crt"
 ```

-Inserting your the IP Address of the server which you can find by running `ip addr show` and the server device ID into `serverdevice`.
+Inserting your the IP Address of the server which you can get by running`ip addr show` or `ip route get 8.4.4.3`.
+Use the server WoTT device ID in place of `serverdevice`.

 Assuming you don't get any errors, there should now be an established secure tunnel between the client and server.
 The client is now proxying any request coming in on 127.0.0.1:8080 securely to the remote server (using mTLS).